Originally posted May 2018. Updated May 2022.

-(Don’t confuse these for the Mammoth hot springs in Yosemite National Park.
+(Don’t confuse these for the Mammoth hot springs in Yellowstone National Park.
 The Mammoth Lakes Hot Springs are in California in the Eastern Sierra range!)
-Got questions?
-Leave a comment below or DM us on Instagram @whimsysoul – we’ll be happy to answer them!

-These hot springs aren’t that secret.
-You will have to share most tubs with strangers unless you arrive right at sunrise and an offseason day.
+- These hot springs aren’t that secret.
+You will have to share most tubs with strangers unless you arrive right at sunrise and on off-season day.
 Don’t be shy!

 - Swimsuits are optional